-GESY: The successful implementation of the General Health Plan (GESY) is a challenge for the Cyprus society and its insurance industry.
+GESY: The successful implementation of the General Health Plan (GESY) where the second phase was implemented in June 2020, is a challenge for the Cyprus society and its insurance industry.
 At CNP Cyprialife we are standing by our customers, offering innovative healthcare cover and products that will assure quality medical services.
 Our customers who currently have a health insurance policy with us feel confident in being able to choose the best doctors and best hospitals both in Cyprus and abroad.

 Social Responsibility: CNP Cyprialife stands with sensitivity and solidarity next to the people in need and beside the Cypriot society.
-In 2019, CNP Cyprialife alongside with CNP Asfalistiki and the Cyprus Broadcasting Corporation, organized the new era of "Radiomarathonios", the leading action of social sensitivity and contribution to the most vulnerable group, the children.
+In 2020, CNP Cyprialife alongside with CNP Asfalistiki and the Cyprus Broadcasting Corporation, organized for the second consecutive year and adjusted to the pandemic protocols and regulations by the relevant authorities, the new era of "Radiomarathonios", the leading action of social sensitivity and contribution to the most vulnerable group, the children.

-In addition, the Company continued to organise pancyprian days of blood donation to the "Blood Bank" supported by the Karaiskakio Foundation.
-CNP Cyprialife also supported the Association "One Dream one Wish" for the 19th "Journey of Love" to raise awareness for children suffering from cancer and related conditions and financial support was offered.
+In addition, the Company supported the Association "One Dream one Wish" to raise awareness for children suffering from cancer and related conditions and financial support was offered.
 Moreover, the Company through its interactive community www.Cypriahealth.com is aiming at the comprehensive education on all health, nutrition and exercise-related issues.